 Pebble Fina consists of a blend of cement and silica stone.
 It is an excellent midpoint between conventional plaster and branded pebble finishes.
 Pebble Fina is quite durable and resilient.
 Its elements create a beautiful shimmering color that looks like something from under the sea.

 This is the perfect surface for those who prefer shiny or smooth surfaces.
-It is often the top choice and provides an exquisite durable finish in several shades.
+It is often the top choice, providing an exquisite, durable finish in several shades.

 These are widely known as plaster-based quartz finishes.
 This was an ingenious way to improve traditional plaster.
 Calcium carbonate is added to give it that glimmering finish.

 Pool surfaces can be easily customized.
 They can also be integrated with your choice of décor and landscaping.
-If you’re going for the perfect customized look, you can change the color to anything you like.
+You can change the color to anything you like if you’re going for the perfect customized look.
 You’ll even be able to create the perfect tropical oasis or the night sky right in your yard.

-When you work with the professionals at Scottsdale Pool Resurfacing, you’re going to get the best service for your pool and yourself.
+When you work with the professionals at Scottsdale Pool Resurfacing, you will get the best service for your pool and yourself.
 Our team is highly trained and fully insured.
 We work to ensure that you have true peace of mind.